-A permanently certified K-12 teacher of dance, Anne also serves on the board of New York State Dance Education Association and is a founding member of Rochester Contemporary Dance Collective (RCDC).
+A permanently certified K-12 teacher of dance, Anne is President of New York State Dance Education Association and is a founding member of Rochester Contemporary Dance Collective (RCDC).
 She has taught at Hobart and William Smith Colleges, SUNY Brockport, the University of Rochester, Rochester Institute of Technology, Rochester's School of the Arts (SOTA), and Young Audiences, among many other schools.

 An expert in interdisciplinary learning, she is also the designer of Active Learning Games, a series of kinesthetic learning games and activities for K-12 students.
 She is a widely sought after educational innovator who gets children's and teachers' blood flowing and minds active.